callforce/.github/CONTRIBUTING.md

 ### 🌳 Branches

-At times, we rely on a branches name to automatically take action on a pull request, so please adhere to the following format for branch names:
+At times, we rely on a branch's name to automatically take action on a pull request, so please adhere to the following format for branch names:

 `<GITHUB_USERNAME>/<CHANGE_TYPE>/<ASSOCIATED_GITHUB_ISSUE_NUMBER>`